-The American College of Heraldry was founded in New Orleans, Louisiana, in 1972 and was later reorganized and chartered as a non-profit corporate body by the State of Alabama.
+The American College of Heraldry was founded in New Orleans, Louisiana, in 1972.
 The College is directed by a Board of Governors who elect Administrative Officers and an Advisory Board.
 There are several types of membership in the College, including Distinguished Fellows, recognized for their eminent standing, particularly in the field of heraldry; Fellows, who are so recognized because of their faithful service to the College and to the cause of Heraldry; Members, who are persons with an interest in heraldry; and Associate Members, who are less than 18 years of age.

 The College's membership is composed of persons having a serious interest in heraldry and includes individuals from across the United States and from throughout the world.